Fetal warfarin syndrome: Growth

-Babies born with fetal warfarin syndrome may have a below-average birth weight and do continue to grow at a reduced rate.
+Babies born with fetal warfarin syndrome may have a below-average birth weight and continue to grow at a reduced rate.

 Facial features

 Children with fetal warfarin syndrome show many otolaryngological abnormalities consistent with abnormal bone and cartilage growth.
-Children may present with hypoplasia of the nasal ridge and a deep groove at the midline of the nose, thinned or absent nasal septum, choanal atresia; a narrowing the airway at the posterior nasal cavity, cleft lip and laryngomalacia; large soft protrusions into the larynx.
-These facial defects and narrowing of the airways often lead to respiratory distress, noisy breathing and later; speech defects.
+Children may present with hypoplasia of the nasal ridge and a deep groove at the midline of the nose, thinned or absent nasal septum,choanal atresia, cleft lip and laryngomalacia.
+These facial defects and narrowing of the airways often lead to respiratory distress, noisy breathing and later, speech defects.
 Narrow airways often widen with age and allow for easier breathing.
-Dental problems are also seen with abnormally large dental buds and late eruption of deciduous teeth.
+Dental anomalies are also seen, such as abnormally large dental buds and late eruption of deciduous teeth.

 Development of the eyes is also affected by warfarin.
-Microphthalmia; abnormally small eyes, telecanthus; abnormally far apart eyes and strabismus; misaligned or crossed eyes are common signs of fetal warfarin syndrome.
-The appearance of an ectopic lacrimal duct, where the tear duct protrudes laterally onto the eye has also been noted.
+Microphthalmia, telecanthus and strabismus are common signs of fetal warfarin syndrome.
+The appearance of an ectopic lacrimal duct, where the tear duct protrudes laterally onto the eye, has also been noted.

 Bodily features

-Whole body skeletal abnormalities are common in fetal warfarin syndrome.
-A generalized reduction in bone size causes rhizomelia; disproportionally short limbs, brachydactyly; short fingers and toes, a shorter neck, short trunk, scoliosis; abnormal curvature of the spine and stippled epiphyses; malformation of joints.
-Abnormalities of the chest: either pectus carinatum; a protruding sternum, or pectus excavatum; a sunken sternum form an immediately recognizable sign of fetal warfarin syndrome.
+Whole-body skeletal abnormalities are common in fetal warfarin syndrome.
+A generalized reduction in bone size causes rhizomelia, brachydactyly, shorter neck, short trunk, scoliosis and stippled epiphyses.
+Abnormalities of the chest, typically either pectus carinatum or pectus excavatum, form an immediately recognizable sign of fetal warfarin syndrome.